 How safe are the activities at The AHOY Centre?

-We are a RYA (Royal Yachting Association), AALA (Adventure Activities Licensing Authority) and BR (British Rowing) accredited centre and are inspected regularly to ensure our safety procedures, including risk-assessments, remain at a high level.
+We are a RYA (Royal Yachting Association), BR (British Rowing) and an Open Awards accredited centre and are inspected regularly to ensure our safety procedures, including risk-assessments, remain at a high level.
 All our instructors are fully qualified and we have safety boats afloat for every activity.
 We supply all the required safety equipment.
 Buoyancy aids are worn at all times when on the slipway and on the water.
 Everyone over the age of 18 who works or volunteers at AHOY completes a full disclosure DBS (CRB) check.

 We have full Public Liability & Third Party Insurance through the RYA nominated Insurer.